 Fiona Neilson – QLD - Read More

 How Sound Therapy may help

 Sound Therapy offers a child with autism the opportunity to re-open the listening capacity.
-The fluctuating sounds produced by the Electronic Ear gradually exercise and tone the ear muscles, teaching the ear to respond to and recognise the full range of frequencies.
+The fluctuating sounds produced by the Electronic Ear gradually exercise and tone the ear muscles, teaching the ear to respond to and recognize the full range of frequencies.
 As this happens, communication takes on new meanings, and the child may begin to respond in areas where before he or she was unreachable.
-Tomatis discovered that because of the way the foetal ear develops the first sounds heard in utero are high frequency sounds.
+Tomatis discovered that because of the way the fetal ear develops the first sounds heard in utero are high-frequency sounds.
 The child hears not only the mother’s heartbeat and visceral noises but also her voice.
 Re-awakening the child’s ability to hear high frequencies re-creates this earliest auditory experience and may enable emotional contact to be made with the mother first and then towards others.
 Various forms of sensory stimulation, and in particular Sound Therapy, have been found to improve sensory integration.
 As sound is one of the most vital systems for brain integration, the use of Sound Therapy may bring about significant change in the child’s ability to process and integrate sensory information.

 How to use it